prathamsehgal/Crop_predictor_using_ML/README.md

 # Dataset
-1. The dataset was This dataset was generateed by augmenting datasets of rainfall, climate and fertilizer data available for India.
+1. The dataset was generateed by augmenting datasets of climate,rainfall and fertilizer data available for India.